AlexKLWS/godot-native-bullets-plugin/README.md

 			GODOT_METHOD_RPC_MODE_DISABLED, GODOT_PROPERTY_USAGE_DEFAULT, GODOT_PROPERTY_HINT_RANGE, "0.0,128.0");

 		// Add this macro at the end of the _register_methods() method.
-		// Pass this BulletKit type and the used Bullet type as arguments.
+		// Pass this UnitKit type and the used Bullet type as arguments.
-		BULLET_KIT_REGISTRATION(CustomFollowingBulletKit, CustomFollowingBullet)
+		UNIT_KIT_REGISTRATION(CustomFollowingBulletKit, CustomFollowingBullet)
 	}
 };

 // Bullets pool definition.
-// This is the class that will handle the logic linked to your custom BulletKit.
+// This is the class that will handle the logic linked to your custom UnitKit.
 // It must extend AbstractBulletsPool. class CustomFollowingBulletsPool : public AbstractBulletsPool<CustomFollowingBulletKit, CustomFollowingBullet> {